jameslrivera/CICD-Pipeline-Lab/README.md

 ## 4. Terraform and Helm

-I used Helm to package the Kubernetes manifests into one chart, and Terraform to create the cluster and install that chart.
+I used Helm to package the Kubernetes manifests into one chart.
+Helm allows the deployment configuration to vary per environment while the manifests stay the same.

+I used Terraform to
+create the cluster and install that chart.
+These two softwares improves the app's reproducibility, audibility, drift detection and speed of recovery.

 This puts the whole setup in files instead of commands I ran by hand.
 `terraform apply` builds the cluster and deploys the app, and `terraform destroy`